1st Maine Cavalry Regiment: Training, deployment, and operations in 1862

 There were prejudices against the cavalry in the War Department as it was originally thought it would not be of much use during the expected short period of conflict.
 (Note: War Department had little faith in the idea of volunteer cavalry.
 Consequently, offers of mounted troops were steadily refused during the first summer.
 It was only after the terrible summer of 1861 that the idea of a short war was dashed and a provision for cavalry regiments was included with Lincoln's call for three-year volunteers.)
-MGEN George McClellan felt that it took a minimum of two years to professionally train volunteer cavalry and that they would have nothing to do but be couriers and pickets.
+Maj.
+Gen. George McClellan felt that it took a minimum of two years to professionally train volunteer cavalry and that they would have nothing to do but be couriers and pickets.
 There was also the added factor that the cost to equip and mount a Union cavalry regiment in 1861 was between $500,000 and $600,000, or roughly twice that of an infantry regiment.
 Some of the leadership in the command understood the lack of faith:

 The men of the south were born horsemen, almost.
 Old and young were nearly or quite as much at home on horseback as on foot, and the horses, also, were used to the saddle.
 Therefore, they could put cavalry regiments into the field with great facility and in comparatively good fighting condition, as witness the famous Black Horse Cavalry.
 In the northern and eastern states, it was different.
 Equestrianism was almost one of the lost arts.
 Few, especially in cities, were accustomed to riding, and the great majority of men who would enlist in the cavalry must learn to ride and to use arms on horseback, as well as learn drill, discipline, camp duties, and the duties of service generally.
 "A sailor on horseback," is a synonym for all that is awkward, but the veriest Jack tar on horseback was no more awkward than was a large proportion of the men who entered the cavalry service in the north and east.